 Thus the quality of instructors is measured by proxy, and the proxy is clearly a poor one.
 So, to return to the vital question, is it any wonder that teachers are cheating?

 And now for the bit that I haven’t seen discussed much: teachers are professionals.
-They have professional training which is meant to qualify them to teach in the same way that medical school qualifies physicians to practice medicine or lawyers to practice law.
+They have1Or, at least, should have—there is a lot that can be said about the quality, or lack thereof, of teacher training. professional training which is meant to qualify them to teach in the same way that medical school qualifies physicians to practice medicine or lawyers to practice law.
 Yet even armed with this training, nearly every parent, politician, and member of the peanut gallery seems to think that he or she knows what is best for education.

 This is, perhaps, understandable.
 Everyone goes through some schooling, and everyone comes out the other end thinking that they know something about teaching and learning.
 This is a nearly universal experience.
 However, it is an experience that is had by young people who have little to measure it against, and who quickly form uninformed opinions.
 I mean, teachers work short hours and get the summer off—it can’t be that hard, right?